 The sign face shall be constructed of .125” white translucent polycarbonate or acrylic.
 Sign legend shall be according to D1 Mast Arm Mounted Street Name Sign detail and MUTCD.
 The sign face legend background shall consist of translucent Type ZZ white reflective sheeting and transparent green film applied to the front of the sign face.
 The legend shall be framed by a white border.
 A logo symbol and/or name of the community may be included with approval of the Engineer.

-All surfaces of the sign shall be powder coated black.

 All fasteners and hardware shall be corrosion resistant stainless steel.
 No special tools shall be required for routine maintenance.

 All wiring shall be secured by insulated wire compression nuts or barrier type terminal blocks.